sergiomasellis/Tapestry/README.md

 ## Tech Stack
 - Frontend: Next.js with TypeScript and Tailwind CSS
 - Backend: FastAPI with SQLAlchemy
-- Database: SQLite (for development)
+- Database: SQLite (for development)-

 ## Project Structure
 ```